jammyjunior/jammyjunior/README.md

 ## Contributing ✨

 Pull requests are welcome!

-My projects may not perfect.
-If you intersted in my projects, make a pull request to help me.
+This project isn't perfect, and I'm always looking for ways to improve it.
+If you're interested in helping, feel free to submit a pull request.

-I appreciate your helps. ❤️
+Thanks for your help! ❤️